UniMath/agda-unimath/src/structured-types/wild-category-of-pointed-types.lagda.md

 ## Definitions

-### The noncoherent large wild higher precategory of pointed types, pointed maps, and uniform pointed homotopies
+### The noncoherent large ω-precategory of pointed types, pointed maps, and uniform pointed homotopies

 #### The large globular type of pointed types, pointed maps, and uniform pointed homotopies